Naetw/inctf-framework/docs/writing-services.md

 configuration and script files.
 There are few sample services present in the services/ folder which would help getting started with writing services.

+**IMPORTANT**
-*IMPORTANT*: The service name should not contain underscores ('_') since that affects the processing of callbacks from Docker distribution.
-We recommend using hyphen('-') instead.
+- The service name should not contain underscores ('_') since that affects the processing of callbacks from Docker distribution.
+We recommend using hyphen('-').
+- We have not tested this infrastructure with services that use DBMSs or similar software to store application data.
+We have tested with service that store flags in files or sqlite databases in the workdir.